DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-05-19-require-users-to-choose-an-organisation-before-changing-organisation-settings.md

 This is a lot of extra complexity for the 20% of users who belong to multiple organisations.
 We think that this change will make it easier for those users to understand permissions.

 It may also help to reinforce the principle that users should only belong to organisations they actually work for.
-They should use organisational permission to set up other relationships.
+They should use organisational permissions to set up other relationships.

 ## What we’ve done

-There are no changes to the ‘your account’ section.

 ### Organisation settings